 I loved being able to learn from professors who reflected the kind of person a student could become as their thoughts and perspectives matured.Maurice Wilson, Morris College

 We weren’t the minority in that setting.
 We were the majority.
 We were comfortable being who we were.
 As a Caribbean woman, I felt like I could not only be my black self, but my Caribbean self.
-I loved that a lot of my professors weren’t just there for the money, but there to empower and that they really taught with passion.Ronica Hicks, Medgar Evers College (a PBC rather than HBCU as it was established in 1970 as part of CUNY)
+I loved that a lot of my professors weren’t just there for the money, but there to empower and that they really taught with passion.Ronica Hicks, Medgar Evers College (a non-HBCU PBI as it was established in 1970 as part of CUNY)

-Some challenges of studying at an HBCU or PBC
+Some challenges of studying at an HBCU or PBI

 Honestly, the challenges are the underlying problems of competition.
 Where we see each other as friends and family, we also see each other as threats to get ahead.
 In my opinion, Black people see each other as enemies in regards to success.
 I see that in almost every aspect of life though.
 It just transfers into the HBCU context.Trestin Gamble, Mississippi State Valley University